yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 ---

-The environment is a simple game from *OpenAI* named _Frozen Lake_.
+The environment is a simple game from *OpenAI* named [Frozen Lake] (https://gym.openai.com/envs/FrozenLake-v0/).

 It's a